damienmckenna/metatag/README.txt

 * Several advanced options may be controlled via the Settings page.

-* An import script is provided in the Metatag:Importer submodule for D6 sites that used Nodewords and need to migrate the data.
+* An import script is provided in the Metatag:Importer submodule for sites that need to import data from Metatags Quick, Nodewords (Drupal 6 only), or Page Title.

 * If the Media module (v2) is installed, the Media WYSIWYG submodule will be used to automatically filter out Media's embed codes.